dgtony/afg/README.md

 [![Build Status](https://travis-ci.org/dgtony/afg.svg?branch=master)](https://travis-ci.org/dgtony/afg)

-Library helps to build scenario-based conversational skills for voice communication service Amazon Alexa in Python.
+Library for building scenario-based conversational skills for voice communication service Amazon Alexa in Python.
 It is intended to be used jointly with the [Flask ASK](https://github.com/johnwheeler/flask-ask) framework.

 ## Install
 Package installation is trivial: